MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 #### TPM (Trusted Platform Module) Error

 For example, if you see the following error dialog, you can attempt to resolve the issue by following the instructions [TPM error troubleshooting](windows/security/hardware-security/tpm/initialize-and-configure-ownership-of-the-tpm).
-If those instructions do not work and you have a support contract please open a support ticket at [Technical support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=4fd4947b-15ea-ce01-080f-97f2ca3c76e8)

-#### Change authentication mechanism
+:::image type="content" source="media/vs-2022/work-with-multi-factor-authentication/change-authentication-mechanism-error.png" alt-text="Screenshot of a WAM error dialog with the change authentication mechanism option to resolve the error." border="false":::

 If you need to switch to another authentication mechanism other than the Windows Broker you can switch by following these instructions. [system web browser](#enabling-system-web-browser).

-:::image type="content" source="media/vs-2022/work-with-multi-factor-authentication/change-authentication-mechanism-error.png" alt-text="Screenshot of a WAM error dialog with the change authentication mechanism option to resolve the error." border="false":::
+If those instructions do not work and you have a support contract please open a support ticket at [Technical support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=4fd4947b-15ea-ce01-080f-97f2ca3c76e8)

 ::: moniker-end